abgulati/Privion/README.md

 - The HF-Waitress server will automatically start and will download an LLM (Qwen/Qwen2.5-1.5B-Instruct) on the first-run, which may take a while depending on your internet connection speed

 - On first query, an embedding model (all-mpnet-base-v2) will be downloaded from HuggingFace Hub, which should take a brief time

+- *NOTE: ASR & TTS are not enabled by default, and must be enabled manually via the Settings menu!*

 [Back to Table of Contents](https://github.com/abgulati/LARS-Enterprise?tab=readme-ov-file#table-of-contents)